debel/Web-Engineering-With-ES6-Presentation/README.md

 ###Abstraction
 The art of programming is the art of organizing complexity --Edsger Dijkstra

-Relevant ES6 Functionalities: Map, Set, Weakmap, Promise, Generators (promise + generator = async await),  Web APIs
+Relevant ES6 Functionalities: Map, Set, Generators, Promises

 ###Quality
 Beware of bugs in the above code; I have only proved it correct, not tried it. --Donald Knuth

-Relevant ES6 Functionalities: const and let, arrow functions (var self = this;), Number methods (precision),...
+Relevant ES6 Functionalities: const and let, classes (methods on prototype), arrow functions (var self = this;), WeakMap (memory leaks), Number methods (precision), ...

 ###Tools
 Release early.
 Release often.
 And listen to your customers --Eric Raymond